cespinozaa/chat-web-app/README.md

 ## Features ⚗️

-1. Signup: Users are able to create a new account with their name, username, and a password
+* Signup: Users are able to create a new account with their name, username, and a password

-2. Login: Users are able to login once they already have an account
+* Login: Users are able to login once they already have an account

-3. Logout: Users can quickly logout using a button
+* Logout: Users can quickly logout using a button

-4. User Authentication & Authorization: Using JWT users are authenticated & authorized for login & messaging
+* User Authentication & Authorization: Using JWT users are authenticated & authorized for login & messaging

-5. Real-time messaging with Socket.io
+* Real-time messaging with Socket.io

-6. Message notifications: The receiving user sees texts pop up, shake, and make a notification sound
+* Message notifications: The receiving user sees texts pop up, shake, and make a notification sound

-7. Online user status: Using Socket.io & React Context, users can see who is active online in real-time
+* Online user status: Using Socket.io & React Context, users can see who is active online in real-time

-8. Search: Users can search for others using a simple search bar
+* Search: Users can search for others using a simple search bar

-9. Global state management with Zustand
+* Global state management with Zustand

-10. Error handling: both on server & client side
+* Error handling: both on server & client side

-## Process 🫧
+## Videos/Images 🫧

 ## Learnings 📖

+Coming into this project, I had limited knowledge of real-time data transmission, which made this an exciting and challenging learning experience.
+While I had prior experience building UIs for web apps and working with React, I had to dive deep into using Socket.IO to implement instant messaging and online user status functionality.
+This taught me how to manage real-time updates efficiently.
+I also expanded my understanding of authentication and authorization by implementing JWT for secure user sessions, learning how to handle tokens effectively, and guard against common errors.
+Additionally, I explored Zustand, a state management library I had never used before, to manage conversations seamlessly throughout the app.
+Overall, this project strengthened my skills in backend integration and real-time features.

 ## How can this project be improved? 🛠️